drufball/yosai/_drafts/seige.md

 <br />

 # The Army Arrives
 Two days later, the rebellion waited within Hokko's inner walls.
 Soldiers lined the wooden ramparts and manned the defensive towers Hideyo had built.
 More fighters stood grouped by the gate, armed and ready.
-Flying from the wall were several white flags.
+But flying from the wall were several white flags.

 Hideyo, Mamoru, and Katsumi stood side by side outside the gate.
-Seiji was still within the village, comatose in a building at the center of town.
+Seiji was still within the village, lying comatose in a building at the center of town.

-Alone save for each other, they saw just how overwhelming the gods' army was.
+The three leaders of the rebellion stood alone, exposed outside the walls, as they saw just how overwhelming the gods' army was.

 Kitsune swarmed from the trees, leaping onto Hokko's outer wall and then dropping into the terraces below.
-They were primarily single-tailed, human sized foxes with a smattering of two- and three-tails.
-A single four-tailed kitsune, it's fur closer to gold in color, seemed to be leading the other beasts.
-It stood nearly twice as tall as the others.
+It was mostly single-tailed, human-sized foxes with an occasional two- or three-tailed beast.
+One four-tailed kitsune, it's fur golden, was leading the other beasts.
+It was twice as tall as the others.

 Following behind the kitsune were twenty red-skinned creatures.
-They looked like humans except for the wings at their back and the six inch long noses extending from their face.
+They looked like humans except for the white wings at their back and the six inch long noses extending from their face.
 They wore formal armor, much like Seiji's, and carried long golden staffs topped with a loop of jangling rings.
-Like the foxes before them, the Tengu generals leapt atop the wall easily, gesturing forward with their staffs.
+Like the foxes before them, the tengu generals leapt atop the wall easily, beckoning forward with their staffs.

-Swarming behind them came came a horde of child-sized crow people, their bodies covered in black feathers.
-They wore brown leather trousers over their taloned legs.
+Flowing behind them came a horde of child-sized crow people.
+Their bodies were covered in black feathers and they wore brown leather trousers over taloned legs.
 Their upper bodies were bare, leaving their arms - more like wings - free to move.
-They were constantly cawing from long, hooked beaks.
-The crow tengu soldiers flew over the wall and came to rest amongst the kitsune, shifting restlessly.
+The crow tengu soldiers were constantly cawing from long, hooked beaks.
+They flew over the wall and came to rest amongst the kitsune, shifting restlessly.

-Just the process of emerging from the forest took the army a considerable time.
 The creatures kept coming, fanning out and filling the upper terrace levels.
-Eventually, the tide began to slow and the full army could be seen arrayed at the top of the valley, looking down on the rebellion huddled within Hokko.
+Eventually, the tide began to slow and the full army could be seen arrayed at the top of the valley.
 The force was nearly 500 strong.
+They looked down on the rebellion huddled within Hokko.

 Katsumi looked disappointed.
 "I thought you said there would be dragons to fight as well.
 I do not wish to die swarmed by these insects."

 Mamoru looked at her with concern.
 "We're not fighting Kats.
 Just remember--."

 As he spoke, a series of roars quieted him.
 Five long, reptilian forms emerged from the trees, their sinewy forms swimming through the air like snakes in water.
-Each of the dragon's scales was a different color, with a row of gems forming a row of spikes along their back.
+Each of the dragon's scales was a different color, with gems forming a row of spikes along their back.

-There was a blue dragon, with a back lined in sapphires, a red covered in rubies, white with diamonds, black with onyx, and green with emeralds.
+There was a blue dragon, lined in sapphire spikes, a red covered in rubies, white with diamonds, black with onyx, and green with emeralds.
 Their heads were wide, with long whiskers like a catfish shifting in the air.
-Their short, taloned legs flexed absently as they twisted lazily about one another in the air.
+Their short, taloned legs flexed absently as they twisted lazily about one another.
 Each dragon was nearly 30 feet long.

 Katsumi watched them arrive with a smile.

 Mamoru shifted uncomfortably.
 "Chiyoko has a plan.
 She's going to do something."
-Even the hulking forms of him and Katsumi seemed frail before the army arrayed above them.
+Even Mamoru and Katsumi seemed frail before the army arrayed above them.

 Ten minutes passed.
 Then twenty.
 The rebels along the wall began to shift uncomfortably.
 Their resolve weakening as they were left to watch the mass of snapping, snarling creatures in front of them.

-Eventually, there was a ripple amongst the trees at the back of the surrounding army.
+Eventually, there was a ripple amongst the trees at the back of the army.
 Creatures shifted out of the way as Tsukuyomi's white-furred form emerged.
-Standing over twenty feet tall, he simply stepped over the wall.
+Standing more than 20 feet tall, he simply stepped over the wall.
 Dropping to the ground and walking beside him was a familiar, dark haired woman.

 "Chiyoko!"
 Mamoru's face brightened.

-Chiyoko and Tsukuyomi walked to the head of the army, dropping to a terrace below their forces.
-Chiyoko noticed Mamoru and beckoned towards herself with a hand.
+As Chiyoko and Tsukuyomi cut through the horde, the creatures gave them a wide berth.
+Dropping to a terrace below their forces, Chiyoko noticed Mamoru and beckoned towards herself with a hand.

 Mamoru immediately began to approach, but Hideyo put out her arm.
 "Wait, it could be a trap.
-What if they're just trying to take out the three biggest threats before the fight begins?
+What if they're just trying to take us out before the fight begins?
 They should come to us."

 On the other side of Mamoru, Katsumi began to walk forward.
 "If I die today, it will be surrounded by enemies, ripping out the throat of one of those dragons.
 Cower by the wall if you must."

 Hideyo blinked, stung by the words.
 Mamoru pushed past her and joined Katsumi, drawing his axe from over his shoulder.

 Hideyo hesitated a moment longer.
 "That woman is going to get us all killed."
-Reluctantly she trotted after them, moving quickly to catch up.
+She trotted after them reluctantly, jogging to catch up.

 # Negotiations
-Tsukuyomi sat behind Chiyoko, his tails billowing about him.
-His ice-blue eyes glistened in the cold morning light.
+Tsukuyomi sat behind Chiyoko, his tails billowing about him and his ice-blue eyes shining in the cold morning light.
 Chiyoko looked the same as always, save for her eyes.
 They were the same blue as the god's.

-The air was noticeably colder as Mamoru and the others pulled themselves onto the terrace and stood face to face with the pair.
+The air got colder as Mamoru and the others pulled themselves onto the terrace and stood face to face with the pair.

 "I told you the knight could not survive the blow I dealt him.
 What will you tell Ninigi now?"
 Tsukuyomi's deep voice was filled with amusement as he spoke.